dixhuit/ansible-role-cask-app/README.md

 [![Build Status](https://travis-ci.org/danbohea/ansible-role-cask-app.svg?branch=master)](https://travis-ci.org/danbohea/ansible-role-cask-app)

-A re-usable Ansible role for installing macOS apps via Homebrew Cask providing an easy way to associate Ansible tags with app installations (see example playbook below).
-The role can be used as a dependency any number of times within a playbook.
+An Ansible role for installing Homebrew Cask apps on macOS.

+- Run the role any number of times in your playbook, passing in different data each time.
+- Install one cask app per Ansible task
+- Associate Ansible tags with each cask app installation task.

 ## Requirements